Muiasar-Al-Ani/my_personal_portfolio/README.md

 ## Description :

-This is my personal professional portfolio which I created using React.js, JavaScript, Bootstrap, CSS, and Formspree as my email client, to show case my projects my contact information and some about me information
+This is my personal professional portfolio which I created using React.js, JavaScript, Bootstrap, CSS, GSAP 3 for animation and Formspree as my email client, to show case my projects my contact information and some about me information.

 ## Licenses :